Author: Jeremy Wong, with contributions from Johnson L.

 Here’s some fixes to some problems I’ve been experiencing.
 However if you’re after the multiple display and stage display features of ProPresenter 6, in all honesty I vote getting a Mac (sorry).
 I’ve personally had too many bad experiences with this Windows version.

-If ProPresenter freezes on start…
+If ProPresenter freezes on first start…

 When prompting for the registration key, ProPresenter just freezes.
 Force quit it and start it again.